top of page

 Curriculm

-The aim of our curriculum is to make all children feel included, confident, happy, comfortable, resilient, respected and valued.
-We strive to build strong foundations for our children to equip them with the skills and knowledge they need to explore understand and navigate the wider world around them with kindness, care and an ability to identify their feelings and resolve conflicts peacefully.
+The aim of our curriculum is to make all children feel included, equal, confident, happy, comfortable, resilient, respected, and valued.
+We encourage independence and strive to build strong foundations for our children to equip them with the skills and knowledge they need to explore understand and navigate the wider world around them with kindness, empathy, care, and the ability to identify their own and others feelings, helping them to resolve conflicts peacefully.

 We believe that children Learn best through (child led) play, with experienced engaged staff that know when to extend and adapt activities and to scaffold learning as and when required.
 Staff also plan activities around topics that have sparked the children’s interest.